iam-pratap/Concepts/docker/architecture &lifecycle.md

 The above picture, clearly indicates that Docker Deamon is brain of Docker.
 If Docker Deamon is killed, stops working for some reasons, Docker is brain dead :p (sarcasm intended).

-## Ways to create an Images
-1. Take image from docker hub
-2. create image from docker file
-3. create image from existing docker containers

 ### Docker daemon

 The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.